 Under Texas Family Code Section 2.401(a)(1), the county clerk serves as prima facia evidence that the parties have entered an informal marriage.

-One thing a Declaration of Informal Marriage allows a couple to do is choose the date of their marriage.
+A Declaration of Informal Marriage allows a couple to choose the date of their marriage.

 Is Common-Law Marriage a Texas Thing?

-In the above consult, the man was extremely frustrated that Texas had laws that recognize the common-law marriage.
+In the above consult, the man was highly frustrated that Texas had common-law marriage laws.
 However, Texas is not the only state.
 The following states have laws regarding common-law marriage:

 District of Columbia